 These tender, fluffy pumpkin pancakes are perfect for crisp autumn mornings.
 With the comforting scent of pumpkin spice as they cook, they are filled with the goodness of pumpkin and natural sweetness from maple syrup.

 If you’re looking to fill your kitchen with the warming and comforting scents that fall is so loved for, then look no further!
 The truth is though, that we enjoy these egg-free and dairy-free pancakes all year long.
 So thick and fluffy, they’re just too good to keep for autumn breakfasts!

 Too busy to make pancakes on weekdays?
 Don’t save them for just pancake Sundays – make a big batch, then freeze the extras for the week.
 Let the pancakes cool completely on a wire rack, then stack them in a freezer bag or air tight container and freeze them.
 When you want a pancake, take one out of the freezer, and pop it into the toaster.
 They are perfect this way, and just as easy and quick as toast but way better!

-- Mix the dry and wet ingredients together just until combined.
+Mix the dry and wet ingredients together just until combined.
 A few lumps may remain which is fine.
-Over mixing results in tough pancakes – we’re going after tender, fluffy ones here!
+Over mixing results in tough, rubbery pancakes – we’re going after tender, fluffy ones here!

-- Shape the pancakes.
-When you drop the batter onto the grill, gently push the batter out a tiny bit from the center to get a nice round pancake – this batter will be thick so the pancakes are tall and fluffy but need a bit of help to spread.
+For round pancakes, help them a bit with shaping as soon as they hit the pan.
+When you drop the batter onto the grill, gently push the batter out a bit from the center to get a nice round pancake – this batter will be thick so the pancakes are tall and fluffy but need a bit of help to spread.
 These pancakes make for the prettiest stacks!

 - 2 cups all-purpose flour